-Take two more 16-inch wires and thread through remaining four holes WHEEL STRUT X2 in can.
+Take two more 16-inch wires and WHEEL STRUT X2

+in can.
 Place metal Wing pattern onto the wires of either side.
 Again, secure the folded Wing edges around the wire.
-Punch small holes 1/16 inch from each end of Wings-holes will be 1/16 inch from end and 1/16 inch from edge.
+Punch small holes 1/16 inch from each end of Wings-holes will be 1/16 inch from end and 1/16 inch

 Cut four 1 5/16-inch pieces of can into strips about 3/16 wide.
-Roll up the strips widthwise, leaving enough room to thread picture hanger wire through each.
+Roll up the strips widthwise, leaving enough room to thread picture hanger wire Follow all safety precautions when ting off bottom of can.
+With an old through each.
 Place these wing supports between and at the end of each Wing where holes are.